JLC2141/intro_to_cli/README.md

 </details>

-2) You traverse multiple directories at a time using the cd command.
+#### 2) You can traverse multiple directories at a time using the cd command.
 For example, say our current working directory is intro_to_cli and we want to navigate into the documentation directory that's located inside of the resources directory.
-We could perform the cd command is two consecutive steps:
+We *could* perform the cd command in two consecutive steps:

 ```
 cd resources